cvxpy/cvxpy/README.md

 x_values = [get_x(value) for value in np.logspace(-1, 2, num=100)]

 # Parallel computation.
-# Create a pool of workers and a grid of gamma values.
 pool = multiprocessing.Pool(processes = 4)
 gammas = numpy.logspace(-1, 2, num=100)

-# Compute allocation in parallel.
 x_values = pool.map(get_x, gammas)

 # Construct a trade off curve using the x_values.